 I started this chapter with the life and times of Percy Miller, and perhaps I should round out his story.
 Despite the success of a Derby with Avenger and a Caulfield Guineas and other good races with Young Idea, Percy Miller, for all his genius as a horse breeder, was never really fortunate as a horse owner.
 He raced some useful gallopers such as Broadcaster and Flying Duke but somehow, they never quite lived up to their early promise.
 Perhaps the best horse to carry his colours was the wonderful filly, Sweet Chime, who swept the board of fillies’ classics in Melbourne in the spring of 1946.
 There was one other horse that might have developed into something special, however, – and that was Rob Roy, the half-brother to Homer that raced in Talking’s Derby.
 He later won the Members’ Handicap at that A.J.C.
 Spring Meeting by six lengths pulling up at only his second start in Miller’s colours and was strongly fancied for the Melbourne Cup that year only to break a leg in a Caulfield gallop before the race, and was subsequently destroyed.
 To the end of his days, Miller maintained that he was the most promising stayer that he had ever had the good fortune to own.

-Percy Miller died at the age of 68 after a long illness in August 1948 at his Dudley St, Coogee home, survived by his wife, and his only child, Marjorie.
-At the time of his death, Kia Ora remained Australia’s pre-eminent stud as the quality of the stallions standing there at the time attest – Midstream, Le Grand Duc, Channel Swell and Delville Wood.
-Although in its prime, Kia Ora had been extended from its original 1800 to almost 3000 acres, the march of progress had served to reduce it over the years, not least with the construction of Glenbawn Dam, and at Miller’s death, the stud totalled a little more than 2,400 acres.
+Percy Miller died at his Dudley St, Coogee, home during August 1948 at the age of sixty-eight after a long illness.
+He was survived by his wife, and his only child, Marjorie.
+At the time of his death, Kia-Ora remained Australia’s pre-eminent stud as the quality of the stallions standing there at the time attest – Midstream, Le Grand Duc, Channel Swell and Delville Wood.
+Although in its prime, Kia-Ora had been extended from its original 1800 to almost 3000 acres, the march of progress had served to reduce it over the years, not least with the construction of Glenbawn Dam, and at Miller’s death, the stud totalled a little more than 2,400 acres.
 Likewise, its broodmare numbers had declined from the halcyon days when two hundred or more matrons roamed the paddocks to about half that number.
 During Percy Miller’s lifetime, the stud had been responsible for breeding such champions as Windbag, Amounis, Murray Stream, All Love, Feminist, Loquacious, Chatham, Winooka and Shannon from its own mares, not to mention the greats such as Peter Pan that came from visiting broodmares.